 About My Life and Family: Ann Arbor, Michigan and Birmingham, Alabama are my home towns, each unique citizenry shaped by their passion for food, which have inspired my cooking through the years.

 Raised in Alabama, Farm-to-Table is no fad for me, but a way of living.
 I grew up eating food drenched in sunshine, heavy from the vine.
-My family still lives in the house where I was raised.
-A plume of smoke often curls from the chimney in the back woods barbecue pit, where a pork butt smokes over white oak and hickory.
+My family still lives in the house where I was raised, a plume of smoke more than likely curling from the chimney in the back woods barbecue pit, where a pork butt smokes.
 The Birmingham Farmers Market – Pepper Place – is one of my favorite spots in America; I visit whenever I can.
-Not meaning to boast, but – like the other fine ladies on my family tree – I’ve been told I swat a mean fanny around the kitchen.

 I left Alabama to earn my BA from the University of Michigan.
 After college, I landed a job in New York.
 The bourgeoning new American food scene, however, captured my passions far more than my career in public relations.
 I returned to my beloved college town, and opened the Back Alley Gourmet in 1981 – been here ever since.
 Ann Arbor is a small city, but because of the University of Michigan and tech “shops” such as Google dotting the downtown landscape, it has an uptown, cosmopolitan flavor.

-I raised two children, Greta (28), a custom furniture designer in Chicago, who was featured in the November/December issue of Chicago Home and Garden.
+I raised two children, Greta, a custom furniture designer in Chicago, who was featured in Chicago Home and Garden, one of the many magazines featuring her talents of late.
 Greta is a graduate of The Art Institute in Chicago.
-My son, Zan, (23), is a poetry student at the University of Michigan.
+My son, Zan, graduated with a poetry degree from the University of Michigan.
 I was a single mom while raising my kids, and understand the challenges of feeding your children tasty and nutritious food.
-One of my first dates with Richard (my husband of 4 years) was at Zan’s high school graduation party.
+One of my first dates with Richard (my husband of 6 years) was at Zan’s high school graduation party.
 It was a barbecue, and I threw him into the pit to see if he could take the heat.

 He survived and we married the next year.
-Richard added three step-children, plus their seven children, to my life.
+Richard added three step-children, plus their ten kids, to my life.
 My oh my!
 For added fun I hang with packs of friends and we enjoy food, wine, and conversation strategizing a healthy community.
 My friend Lori, in fact, is strategizing a healthier planet.
 Check our her Amara Conservation work in Kenya.

-I’ve travelled the world in search of food that speaks of a culture’s passion – France, Italy, Thailand, Turkey and Greece are savory favorites.
-My husband’s and my next adventure will be a road trip through Ireland in April, which is now a bourgeoning food mecca; I’ll post my favorite feeds.
+I’ve travelled the world in unrestrained delight inhaling the local color and food that speak of a culture’s passion – France, Italy, Thailand, Turkey, Mexico Greece and Ireland are recent favorites – not to mention the nooks and crannies of America.
+My husband’s and my next adventure will be a road trip through New Zealand and Australia this spring – I’ll post my favorite feeds.